 - candidates are expected to have completed undergraduate courses in both linear algebra and multivariate calculus with grades of C or better.

-- candidates must have a Bachelor's degree in either Biology, Chemistry, or another with coursework in organic chemistry and three courses related to biotechnology, including genetics.
+- candidates must have an undergraduate degree in either Biology, Chemistry, or another with coursework in organic chemistry and three courses related to biotechnology, including genetics.

 - Engineering Management